SoftInstigate/restheart-website/docs/graalvm.md

 Refer to [Deploy Java Plugins On Restheart Native](https://restheart.org/docs/plugins/deploy/#deploy-java-plugins-on-restheart-native) for detailed instructions on how to do it.

+### Automatic reflection configuration for plugins

+Since RESTHeart v7, plugin reflection configuration for native images is handled automatically.
+RESTHeart implements a GraalVM feature that automatically generates the necessary reflection configuration for plugins annotated with `@RegisterPlugin`.

+This means you no longer need to manually maintain `reflect-config.json` files for your plugins.
+The reflection configuration is automatically generated at build time, streamlining the development process for plugins that will be bundled in RESTHeart native builds.

+The automatic reflection configuration covers:
+- Plugin classes annotated with `@RegisterPlugin`
+- Plugin initialization methods
+- Dependency injection fields and methods
+- Provider implementations

 ## build native image

 Build image for local OS